 In the digital age, he trained as an ‘all-rounder’ multimedia journalist, meaning he can write thrilling stories, take impressive photographs and record and edit high-quality videos on the spot.
 This was put to the test when he first worked as an unpaid intern at the University’s student paper the Wits Vuvuzela.
 There, he also learned a variety of skills showcased with in-depth projects.

 Reuven’s first worldwide journalistic breakthrough took place during the #FeesMustFall movement of 2015.

 Passionate about sport, he was also lucky enough to write stories for the University’s Sports Department and worked on production for external company Varsity Sports SA’s sports show broadcasted nationally on SuperSport.

 Since leaving Wits, Reuven was lucky enough to have the opportunity to branch out into the field of marketing and public relations.
 He engaged in a wide variety of work, where he helped to create both written and graphic communications, ranging from the telecommunications sector to the wellness and lifestyle sector.

 Utilising this experience and his studies, he began his work as a Senior Multimedia Journalist at Caxton Local Media, the largest media house in South Africa.

 There he worked on numerous local and national publications covering all manner of events for online and printed publication including crime, riots, assassinations and ever-present political distrust.

 “Working in community media on the streets of South Africa is enough to make seasoned international war correspondents tremble.
-The issues that I have seen, the tear gas I have smelled, and the stories I have heard and told have only kept my passion for journalism and writing alive.
-I am beyond excited to grow my career internationally.”
+The issues that I have seen, the tear gas I have smelled, and the stories I have heard and told have only kept my passion for journalism and writing alive.”